gvwilson/thirdbit/src/fiction/iffy/index.md

 and that was something she/they/the world didn't have enough of right now.

 "Serves you bloody right,"
-the Marine said in an Australian accent.
+said an Australian voice.
-He raised his visor and looked at her as if she was a barnacle to be scraped off the side of a ship.
+Captain Kerse raised her visor and looked at her as if she was a barnacle to be scraped off the side of a ship.
-Her last thought before the drugs took her away was, "Captain Kerse?"
+Her last thought before the drugs took her away was, "Great…"

 She woke feeling nauseous.
 Yawning triggered a dull ache in her side,